-CompileTerm compiles a term .
+- □ CompileExpression(): compiles an expression. - □ CompileTerm(): Compiles a term.
 This method is faced with a slight difficulty when trying to decide between some of the alternative rules.
 Specifically, if the current token is an identifier, it must still distinguish between a variable, an array entry, and a subroutine call.
 The distinction can be made by looking ahead one extra token.
-A single look-ahead token, which may be one of "[", "(", ".", suffices to distinguish between the three possibilities.
-Any other token is not part of this term and should not be advanced over.
-CompileExpressionList compiles a (possibly empty) comma- separated list of expressions.
+The look-ahead token, which may be one of "[", "(", ".", suffices to distinguish between the three possibilities.
+Any other token is not part of this term and should not be advanced over. - □ CompileExpressionList(): compiles a (possibly empty) comma-separated list of expressions.

-4. Perspective
+9.4 Perspective

 In this chapter we have side-stepped almost all of the formal language theory studied in a typical compilation course.
 We were able to do this by choosing a very simple syntax for Jack that could be easily compiled using recursive descent techniques.
-In particular, our grammar for expressions did not mandate the usual operator precedence (e.g. of multiplication over addition).
 This avoided the need for bottom-up parsing of "LR" languages, usually used in other programming languages.

 In reality, programmers rarely write syntax analyzers by hand.
-Instead, they use, so called, "compiler-compilers" (such as "yacc") utilities.
+Instead, they use so called "compiler-compilers" (such as "yacc") utilities.
 These programs receive as input a context free grammar, and produce as output a syntax analysis code for this grammar.
 Following the "show me" spirit of this book, we have chosen not to use such black boxes in the implementation of our compiler.

-5. Build it
+9.5 Build it

-In this project you will build a syntactic analyzer for the Jack language.
+This section describes how to build a syntactic analyzer for the Jack language.
 In the next chapter, we will extend this analyzer into a full-scale Jack compiler.
+We begin be describing the programs that will be used to test your compiler implementation.

 Objective: Develop a syntactic analyzer that parses Jack programs according to the Jack grammar.
-The output of the analyzer should be written in XML format, following the example given in Figure 5.
+The output of the analyzer should be written in XML format, following the example given in Fig. 9-6.